Equinor consists of eight business areas, staffs and support divisions.

-Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Mexico, Suriname, Turkey, Tanzania and Uruguay), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (Indonesia, Russia and the UK) as well as Oceania (Australia and New Zealand).
+Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Mexico, Suriname, Turkey, Tanzania and Uruguay), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (Indonesia, Russia and the UK) as well as Australia.

 Equinor also has representative offices in Kazakhstan, Mexico and United Arab Emirates.

 The main development projects in which DPI is involved are in Angola, Azerbaijan, Canada, Ireland, the UK and the US.

 DPI is headed by Executive Vice President Torgrim Reitan.

 Development & Production Brazil (DPB)